uwsbel/lab-wiki/projects/Chrono-R-Interface.md

 `ln -sv /srv/home/synchrono-nsf ~/synchrono-nsf`

+##### Wrapping up

+When you are done using the cluster you can exit by typing `exit` twice, once to leave Curie and again to leave the head node.
+This will leave you back on the terminal for your local computer (typing `exit` here should quit your local terminal also).

-#### Connecting
+#### Connecting to RStudio

 ##### Port Redirection

 With your account set up, you are now ready to connect up to RStudio.
 The first step is to configure port-forwarding to tell your browser where to look for RStudio.
-For that you should again go to your terminal and type the command `ssh -C -L 8787:curie:8787 jay@euler.wacc.wisc.edu`.
+For that you should again go to your (local, i.e. neither Euler nor Curie) terminal and type the command `ssh -C -L 8787:curie:8787 jay@euler.wacc.wisc.edu`.
 You will have to type in your password twice, once to connect to the headnode and again to connect to Curie.

 ![Port-redirection](/lab-wiki/images/projects/port-redirection.png)